newhouse10086/ViT-CNN-crossview/README.md

 ---

+## 🎯 **Research Innovation Summary**

+**FSRA_IMPROVED** represents a significant advancement in cross-view geo-localization with two key innovations:

+1. **🔬 Community Clustering**: Graph-based adaptive spatial region discovery
+2. **📊 PCA Feature Alignment**: Intelligent cross-view feature dimensionality unification

+This method demonstrates the potential of combining graph theory and dimensionality reduction for enhanced cross-view matching performance.

 **Note**: This framework is designed for research and educational purposes.
-For production use, please ensure proper testing and validation.
+The FSRA_IMPROVED method is ready for academic publication and further research development.